-How do you get over an ex-boyfriend you work with?
-Work breakups are painful because seeing him doesn’t just make it harder to forget and move on, it reopens old wounds and stirs up painful thoughts and emotions.
+Work breakups are painful because seeing him every day makes it more difficult to forget and move on.
+Seeing your ex-boyfriend at work every day also reopens old wounds and stirs up painful thoughts and emotions.
+How do you get over an ex you work with?

 Most breakup articles — mine included — encourage women to get a new job after breaking up with someone at work.
 But, a reader points out that this isn’t always possible…

-“No contact after a breakup is so important for getting over someone,” says Tonya on How to Break Your Addiction to a Toxic Relationship.
+“No contact after a breakup is so important for getting over someone,” says Tonya on When You Miss Him Like Crazy.
 “But, no contact isn’t possible when you work with your ex.
 A lot of breakup advice suggested we should just get transferred to another department or get another job, but that’s not realistic for most people.
 How do you get over an ex when you have to see him every day at work?”

 Here’s another reader’s experience with dating coworker: